Experienced SOX Whistleblower Lawyers: Tier 1 Firm

 While employers may assert the duty-speech defense—that disclosures made while performing routine job duties are not protected—the decisions by the ALJs, ARB, and U.S. district court that have addressed this issue suggest that courts will reject the duty-speech defense.

-What types of retaliation are prohibited by the Sarbanes-Oxley Act?
+What types of retaliation are prohibited by the Sarbanes-Oxley Act (SOX) whistleblower law?

 A broad range of retaliatory actions are actionable under SOX, including discharging, demoting, suspending, threatening, harassing, or in any other manner discriminating against a whistleblower.
 Even disclosing the identity of a whistleblower has been held to be an adverse employment action under SOX.

-What damages or remedies can a corporate whistleblower recover under SOX?
+What damages or remedies can a corporate whistleblower recover under the SOX whistleblower law?

 A prevailing SOX whistleblower may obtain several types of relief, including lost wages and benefits; reinstatement; and special damages, which include damages for emotional distress, impairment of reputation, personal humiliation, and other noneconomic harm resulting from the retaliation.

 Juries have recently awarded substantial damages to SOX whistleblowers.
 In August 2015, a federal jury in New York awarded $1.6 million in compensatory damages to a SOX whistleblower, even though the whistleblower had not suffered substantial economic loss.
 In March 2014, a California jury awarded $6 million in compensatory damages to another SOX whistleblower.
 (The parties settled before a punitive-damages determination was made.)
 And in September 2013, the U.S. Court of Appeals for the Ninth Circuit affirmed a jury verdict that awarded $2.2 million in damages plus $2.4 million in attorney’s fees to two SOX whistleblowers who had been fired in retaliation for their disclosure.

 A whistleblower must demonstrate by a preponderance of the evidence that (1) he or she engaged in protected activity; (2) the employer knew of the whistleblower’s protected activity; (3) the whistleblower suffered an adverse personnel action; and (4) the protected activity was a “contributing factor” in the adverse action.